UK MOUNTAIN DAYS FOR UPPING THE FITTNES

 This moderate route can be knocked out in half a day leaving the rest of the day for further cragging or perhaps another long multi-pitch on Dow Crag.
 The cliff gets morning sun and has a stiff walk in so an early start is required if you plan on getting a lot done here.

-Girdle Traverses
+4) Girdle Traverses

-Those living in the south on England or Wales may find access to the hills more challenging.
+Those living in the south of on England or Wales may find access to the hills more challenging.
 As such, being forced to climb sideways on cliffs can iron out those multi-pith nerves and give good practice in a multi-pitch environment.
 Perhaps good practice in swinging leads with a new partner.

 Beeston Eliminate (HVS 5a, 74m), Beeston Tor